 Booking photo for Jose Mestre-Ortiz (Courtesy: Cache County Jail)

-According to an arrest report, Cache County Sheriff’s deputies began investigating Mestre-Ortiz after receiving a complaint from the Department of Child and Family Services (DCFS).
+In March 2020, Cache County Sheriff’s deputies began investigating Mestre-Ortiz after receiving a complaint from the Department of Child and Family Services (DCFS).
 The alleged victim disclosed a lengthy history of physical and verbal abuse to her and her children, occurring since 2007.
 She later provided a statement alleging numerous domestic violence incidents, including over 50 photographs of bruises and abrasions on both herself and her children.

 The woman also told deputies how Mestre-Ortiz supposedly held her hostage and kept her from going to work.
 He took her car keys and cell phone and prevented her from leaving for more than a day.